Steve Earle & The Dukes - Vicar Street

 Steve Earle has turned many musical corners during his illustrious career.
 He has been equally acclaimed as a folk troubadour, a rockabilly raver, a contemplative bluesman, a honky-tonk rounder, a snarling rocker and even a bluegrass practitioner.
 This definitive Americana artist has won three Grammy Awards, for 2005’s The Revolution Starts Now, 2008’s Washington Square Serenade and 2010’s Townes.

-Tickets priced €42 go on sale this coming Friday at 9am through www.ticketmaster.ie & usual outlets nationwide.
+Tickets priced €42 on sale now through www.ticketmaster.ie & usual outlets nationwide.